 Old Speck reigns supreme in the Mahoosucs rising 2500 feet above Grafton Notch and Maine State Route 26.
 A small observation tower was built on its summit in the last ten years and provides spectacular views in all directions from the lofty Presidentials to the south to the jumbled, nameless peaks of northwestern Maine to the north.
 It makes a fine starting point for a multi-day traverse of the Mahoosucs or a rewarding day-hiking destination in its own right.

 Descent is along the AT back to Grafton Notch.
 It is also possible to descend the bare northeast ridge directly and then cut left to regain the main trail.
-This is a much harder proposition, however, and it is easy to get diverted onto the remains of an old fire trail which decends in a leg-numbingly no-nonsence manner to the Notch.
+This is a much harder proposition, however, and it is easy to get diverted onto the remains of an old fire trail which descends in a leg-numbingly no-nonsense manner to the Notch.

 An alternate, longer route starts from the Speck Pond Trailhead and ascends to the broad, bare summit of Mahoosuc Arm.
 The trail then descends for a mile to the breathtakingly scenic Speck Pond.
 This is one of the prettiest high-altitude ponds in New England.
 A shelter and tent platforms allow hikers to spend the night here and explore further.
 There is a caretaker in residence during summer months and fees run to $6 per person.
 An easy loop trail leads around the pond and over Mahoosuc Arm.
 From here, sunsets are spectacular and the view south into the famous Mahoosuc Notch is impressive.
 The trail from Mahoosuc Notch enters here as well.